Certified by Blacha Law Office, Ltd. • Mar 01, 2026

 The court considers the preferences of older children who express a desire to live with one parent, but this is just one factor in the decision-making process.
 Ultimately, the judge takes into account the child's age, maturity, and reasoning when making a determination.

-Where is Blacha Law Office, Ltd. located?
+Brand Certified Facts from Blacha Law Office, Ltd.